ByteRain0/ground.zero.modular.graphql/docs/arch/adr-0008-background-jobs.md

 # 0008.
-Running jobs in background
+Running Jobs in the Background

 **Date:** 2024-12-26

 ## Problem

-The system needs a capability to run specific operations in the background.
+The system requires the ability to execute specific operations in the background, ensuring that these tasks do not block the main application flow.

 ## Decision

-We will use Hangfire to run certain operations asynchronously in the background. </br>
+We will utilize **Hangfire** to manage and execute asynchronous operations in the background. </br>
-The api itself will also 'do the work' i.e. be configured as a Hangfire server to execute the operation. </br>
+Initially, the API itself will serve as the **Hangfire server**, responsible for executing background operations. </br>
-In the future we might opt to create a console application that will take the place of the Hangfire server.
+In the future, we may replace the API server with a dedicated **console application** to act as the Hangfire server.

+---

 ## Consequences

-Positive:
+### Positive:
-1. The system will be able to run operations in the background.
+1. Enables the system to efficiently run background operations.
-2. Hangfire api is relatively simple to use and configure.
+2. **Hangfire API** is straightforward to configure and use.
-3. Hangfire has integration with postgresql databases to store information about the jobs and runs.
-4. If required we can enhance the MediatR api with an enqueue method that will run requests in the background. -This will be tackled in a separate ADR.

-Negatives:
+3. Integrates seamlessly with PostgreSQL, providing robust job tracking and persistence.
+4. Offers flexibility for future enhancements, such as adding an `enqueue` method to the **MediatR API** for handling background requests (to be addressed in a separate ADR).

+### Negative:
-1. Added another dependency into the system.
+1. Introduces an additional dependency into the system.
-2. Additional learning curve for new developers on the team.
+2. New team members may face a learning curve in understanding and using Hangfire.